EnzymeFunctionInitiative/EST/docs/source/pipelines/shared/perl/color_xgmml.rst

    sequence count to the color as determined by the pipeline upstream

 ``--color-file``
    Path to a file containing the master color list.
-If not present, then it is assumed that a file named ``color.tab`` exists in the same directory as the script.
+If not present then the color map in ``EFI::Util::Colors`` is used.